Use by instance type

 -

-Select the CUDA Toolkit version to install from NVIDIA Official Site > CUDA Toolkit Archive.
-When selecting a version, find the Base Installer command at the bottom.
+Select the desired version from the NVIDIA official site > CUDA Toolkit Archive.
+Copy the Base Installer commands.

 -